-FNST 317-3 Aboriginal Healing Practices This course focuses on the he traditional healing practices of a specific Aboriginal/ First Nations group.
-Students are expected to participate in the organization, preparation, and hosting of one or more traditional healing practice.
-This course is taught in the traditional territory of a specific Aboriginal group.
+FNST 317-3 Aboriginal Healing Practices This course focuses on the traditional healing practices and cultural protocols of a specific Aboriginal group, or a specific healing practice across several Aboriginal groups.
+Students are expected to participate in the organization and preparation of one or more traditional healing practices.